hibernator11/notebook-iiif-images/README.md

 ## accessing-iiif-smithsonian
 This [notebook](accessing-iiif-smithsonian.ipynb) extracts a dataset as a CSV file from the [Smithsonian Open Access](https://www.si.edu/openaccess) digital collection.
 This example performs an automatic search, retrieving the manifests from the IIIF server to create a dataset with the metadata as a CSV file.

-In additon, this example applies computer vision methods in face detection.
+In addition, this example applies computer vision methods in face detection.

 ## accessing-iiif-europeana
 This jupyter notebook extracts a dataset as a CSV file using the Europeana APIs.
 This example performs an automatic search, retrieving the manifests from the IIIF server to create a dataset with the metadata as a CSV file.
 It also includes a code to show the thumbnails as a gallery.